roar-net/roar-net-api-spec/src/operations/apply_move.md

 ## Pre-requisites

-The given move must have been generated under some neighbourhood for the given solution or a pristine copy of it, or be the inverse of the move that produced the given solution.
+The given move must have been generated under some neighbourhood for the given solution or a pristine copy of it.

 ## Use cases